 In 1845 Kit Carson again joined forces with Frémont, this time on an expedition to California.
 Their scouting mission was soon interrupted by the Mexican-American War.
 The men found themselves fighting alongside American settlers in the Bear Flag Revolt against the Mexican government.
 That revolt ended in California becoming part of the United States.

-Relations With Indians
+Relations With Native Americans

-As is the case of the general history of white settlers and the native populations in North America, Carson’s interactions with the different Indian tribes he encountered were fraught with paradoxes.
+As is the case of the general history of white settlers and the native populations in North America, Carson’s interactions with the different Native American tribes he encountered were fraught with paradoxes.
 During his youth, Carson had frequent dealings with the natives, with whom he mostly got along with well enough.

 Kit Carson actually married an Arapaho woman named Singing Grass with whom he had a daughter, Adaline, in 1837.
 After Singing Grass died in childbirth, Carson remarried to a Cheyenne woman named Making-Out-Road (after she divorced him in 1840, Carson eventually married New Mexican Maria Josefa Jaramillo).